joelpt/dave-cs/README.md

 ## Take notes

 Acquire a pen and a paper notebook.
 Use these to take notes about text/video course materials as you go through them.
-This not only will help reinforce what you learn, but is intended to develop the habit of taking notes: you can vary this later (e.g. take notes on a computer, voice memos, ...) but for now, begin taking notes **on paper** as a matter of course.
+This not only will help reinforce what you learn, but is intended to develop the habit of taking notes: you can vary this later (e.g. take notes on a computer, voice memos, ...) but for now, begin taking notes **on paper** as a matter of course -- and **keep them organized**.
 This is a core skill for a professional software developer.

 https://memegenerator.net/img/instances/65839500/pen-and-paper.jpg